 Bishop, Foreigners Flee, Leaving Liberians in ‘Bloody Nightmare’

-All the shops and office buildings in the capital have been looted and most of them destroyed since government troops and rebels started fighting nine days ago.
+All the shops and office buildings in the lawless Liberian capital have been looted and most destroyed since government troops and rebels started fighting 10 days ago.

 The United Nations and the Red Cross were forced to withdraw when looters overran their offices.
-On Sunday, a group of young thieves left a U.N. office carrying two mattresses and computers on their heads; they loaded so much loot into a car that its belly scraped the ground.
+On Sunday, young thieves left a U.N. office carrying two mattresses and computers on their heads; they loaded so much loot into a car that its belly scraped the ground.

 ``I pity the condition of you Liberian civilians,″ Nigerian peacekeeper Ola Sehinde told a woman he protected as she looked for powdered milk for her baby. ``The warlords will never give you a chance to live a normal life.″